-WHY - I choose to work as a professional supervisor because when I was a child, I had family challenges that went unnoticed and undetected by anyone on the outside - friends, teachers, pastors, etc. So no one knew that I didn't have two healthy parents to raise me, or that I didn't even have one healthy mother to raise me.
+WHY - I choose to work as a professional visitation monitor because when I was a child, I had family challenges that went unnoticed and undetected by anyone on the outside - friends, teachers, pastors, etc. So no one knew that I didn't have two healthy parents to raise me, or that I didn't even have one healthy mother to raise me.
 I want today's children who are born into challenging parental circumstances, to have someone who is advocating for THEM.

 That two people had a change of attitude or mindset about each other after their child was born, was in no way the child's fault.
-As parents get "lost" in their negative feelings about one another, there is no one to prioritize advocating in the child's best interest.
+As parents get "lost" in their negative feelings about one another, there is often no one to prioritize advocating in the child's best interest.
 The child gets caught up in the negative energy that they can sense (even if they don't know what it all means), and they begin to lose the opportunity to innocently and freely develop into their own person in the completely healthy and supportive way that they should be able to.

 In November, 2013, I completed an intense course of education on California Family Code Section 3200.5 and the 5.20 Standards, which include new laws that took effect on January 1, 2013.